 If you are an Indigenous Australian, it is likely that your spiritual belief will be very important and deeply connected with country.
 It is important to let your doctor and healthcare team know when you need to go away because of your spiritual needs.

-If you still have questions, we welcome you to call our Kidney Health Helpline on 1800 454 363.
+If you still have questions, we welcome you to call our Kidney Helpline on 1800 454 363.
 You may also wish to check out our peer support groups.

 Connect with the kidney community